 My name is Gabe, and I’m addicted to my iPhone (cue chorus of “Hi Gabe!”).
 Whether it’s listening to a podcast on my way to work, doing quick calculations as my mental math skills have almost completely deteriorated, or putting everything from movies to doctors appointments in my calendar, there’s hardly ever a moment when I don’t have my iPhone by my side.
 So if it were to be hacked, I’d be in deep trouble, risking information about my credit and debit cards, location, social security number, and more.

 But don’t throw away your iPhone just yet!
 There are a number of ways to prevent hackers from gaining access to your iPhone, and none of them require much time or effort.
-In just a few minutes, you can go from zero to hero, security-wise.
+In just a few minutes, you can go from zero to hero regarding iPhone security.
 Let’s get started!

 No, this isn’t a game of Monopoly.
 Jailbreaking your iPhone means that you have complete control over your iPhone, avoiding Apple’s restrictions.
 That means you’ll be able to use apps from places other than Apple’s official app store, plus make any tweaks to your phone’s iOS.
 However, I don’t recommend jailbreaking because with freedom comes lack of security.